Morimahmoudi/Will-the-Customer-Accept-the-Coupon-/README.md

 # Recommendations
-Based on the observations, Amazon can optimize its coupon distribution strategy to increase acceptance rates by targeting the right customers in the right situations.
+Based on the observations, I propose the following recommendations to optimize coupon distribution strategy to increase acceptance rates by targeting the right customers in the right situations.

 ## 1. Focus on High-Acceptance Restaurant Types:
 Prioritize distributing coupons for Carry Out & Takeaway, Coffee Houses, and Cheap Restaurants (<$20), as they have the highest acceptance rates.